-Zeigler Settlers in the United States in the 18th Century
+Zeigler Settlers in United States in the 18th Century

-Zeigler Settlers in the United States in the 19th Century
+Zeigler Settlers in United States in the 19th Century

 The Zeigler Family Crest was acquired from the Houseofnames.com archives.
 The Zeigler Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 2 November 2014 at 22:18.